 8 Unit tests

-In this chapter, I want to dive in on how unit tests are developed in Zig.
-We are going to talk about what is the testing wokflow in Zig, and also, about the test command from the zig compiler.
+In this chapter, I want to dive in on how unit tests are done in Zig.
+We are going to talk about what is the testing workflow in Zig, and also, about the test command from the zig compiler.

 8.1 Introducing the test block